 The Board of Directors of QFB has adopted a Corporate Governance Framework which relates to the way in which the affairs of QFB are governed and managed by the Board, the committees of the Board and the executive management team.
 It is a system by which QFB is directed and controlled taking into account the interests of all its stakeholders, and not just limited to its shareholders.

 To that end, QFB issued on annual basis its Corporate Governance report outlining its governance framework and compliance aspects with the governance rules and regulations.
-The Corporate Governance Report is approved by the Board of Directors and at presented at the General Assembly for approval and ratification of the shareholders.
+The Corporate Governance Report is approved by the Board of Directors and presented at the General Assembly for approval and ratification.
 The Corporate Governance reports are made available on the Bank’s website as part of its commitment to transparency and equal access to information towards its shareholders.

 The Bank has one Annual General Meeting per year.
 All other general meetings are referred to as Extraordinary General Meetings.
-During the year 2020, the Bank held on 7 April 2020 its Annual General Assembly meeting for the year ended 31 December 2019.
+The Bank held on 23 March 2022 its Annual General Assembly meeting for the year ended 31 December 2021.

 The Board is responsible for independently managing the Bank with the objective of sustainable creation of value and in the interest of the Bank, thus considering the interests of the shareholders, its employees, and other stakeholders.